CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/DER.2.2 Provision for IT forensics.md

 ### 4.1 Literature

-Additional information on threats and security measures in the area of ​​"Provisioning for IT forensics" can be found, among others, in the following publications:
+Additional information on threats and security measures in the area of ​​"Provisioning for IT forensics" can be found in the following publications, among others:

 * #### [BSIFor] BSI IT Forensics Guide